brandonhorst/lacona-finder/README.md

-# LaconaCommand-OpenApp
+# lacona-command-open
-Lacona Command for opening applications
+Lacona Command for opening apps, files, and urls.
+It also handles quitting apps, switching between apps and browser tabs, closing browser tabs, and more.